Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Get-AzServiceBusNamespace.md

 ```

 ## DESCRIPTION
-Gets a description for the specified namespace.
+Gets all the available namespaces within the subscription, irrespective of the resource groups.

 ## EXAMPLES